echoma/pymysql_split_tool/README.md

 Mysql query will become slow when table contains millions of rows.
 A simple way of solving this probolem is spliting the big table into small ones.
 We use some method to decide which table each row should be moved into.
 A widely used method is "modulus", e.g. group rows by [ID mod 100].
 This tool will help you to do this job easily.

+# Features

+* Move records from one table to another(or other) table(s) according to user specified rules.
+* Dynamically create new tables during moving.
+* Move records between different mysql servers.
+* Check data integrity of the new tables.
+* For records who have been moved to new tables, remove them from source table.
+* Using it as a python module which means dynamically changing the behavior.

 # Usage

 * Just create a split task file and run this tool with it: